Child Tax Credit 2021: Who Gets $3,600? Will I Get Monthly Payments? And Other FAQs

 Question: How much will a family get each month?

 Answer: The advance payments will account for half of a family's 2021 child tax credit.
 The amount a family receives each month will vary based on the number of children in the family, the ages of the kids and the amount of the family's adjusted gross income.
-For example, for families who qualify for the full $3,000 ($3,600 for children under age 6) credit per child, if monthly payments were made, this will result in monthly payments of $250 per child ($300 per child under age 6) for six months.
+For example, families who qualify for the full $3,000 ($3,600 for children under age 6) credit per child will get monthly payments of $250 per child ($300 per child under age 6) for six months.
 Families with higher incomes who qualify for the $2,000 credit will get monthly payments of $167 per child for six months.

 Use our 2021 Child Tax Credit Calculator to see how much you'll get!

 Question: What if my family circumstances change during the year and I have more income or less income than shown on the 2019 or 2020 return that I filed with the IRS?

 Answer: As mentioned above, the IRS will generally base eligibility for the credit and advance payments, and calculate the amount of the advance payment, based on previously filed tax returns.
 It will first look at your 2020 return.
 If you haven't filed a 2020 return, the IRS will look at your 2019 return.
 The IRS will assume that the number of children and the income that you reported on your 2020 (or 2019) return are the same for 2021.
 It will account for the passage of time only for determining the age of the children.

 The American Rescue Plan requires the IRS to develop an online portal so that you can update your income, marital status and the number of qualifying children.
 So, if your circumstances changed in 2021, and you believe those changes could affect the amount of your child credit for 2021, go onto that portal once it is up and running and update it for the correct information.
 The IRS says it will to launch that portal by July 1 as required under the law.